-Designed by Cristóbol Balenciaga himself, Queen Fabiola's wedding dress, featuring a white mink trim, was so amazing that it's currently housed at the Balenciaga Museum in Spain.
+Designed by Cristóbol Balenciaga himself, Queen Fabiola's wedding dress, featuring a white mink trim, was such a work of art that it's currently housed at the Balenciaga Museum in Spain.

 Princess Caroline of Monaco, 1978

-Grace Kelly's daughter, Princess Caroline of Monaco, married Phillipe Junot in a very 1970s wedding dress by Marc Bohan for Christian Dior.
-She shunned a tiara in favor of two buns (very Princess Leia before Princess Leia) covered in dainty floral crowns.
+Grace Kelly's daughter, Princess Caroline of Monaco, married Phillipe Junot in a 1970's-style wedding dress by Marc Bohan for Christian Dior that was typical of the era.
+She eschewed a tiara in favor of two buns (boho-chic before boho-chic took over Pinterest boards everywhere) covered in dainty floral crowns.
 Trendsetting must run in the family.

 Queen Noor, 1978

 American Lisa Halaby, the future Queen Noor, married Jordan's King Hussein wearing a demure high-neck Christian Dior gown.

 Designed by David and Elizabeth Emanuel, Princess Diana's wedding dress became instantly iconic and sparked a thousand knockoffs—with the first copycat design hitting a department store just five hours after the royal ceremony.
 The silk-and-taffeta creation took the world's breath away.
 Hand embroidered with mother-of-pearl sequins and an estimated 10,000 pearls, the gown took the duo of designers months to prepare.
 The famous 25-foot long train, adorned with lace that once belonged to Queen Mary, defined a decade of brides in the 1980's, who all longed for that same show-stopping, dramatic entrance.